 While Brown Brothers have offered hand-crafted wine since 1889, their website is nothing but modern.
 The home page features a beautiful photo of an attractive couple with an overset bottle of prosecco, as well as the story of their family business.
 Further down the page, you’ll find a carousel of their various wine offerings, a photo gallery of people enjoying their products, and a map showing their two locations.

 Cultivated Wit’s homepage shows simply a stylized owl and the phrase “We Make Fun.”
-When you scroll down, you discover videos that play behind monochromatic overlays and brightly colored banners.
-The site keeps things simple while still following their promise to make things fun.
+When you scroll down, you discover videos that play behind monochromatic overlays and brightly coloured banners.
+The site keeps things simple while still following its promise to make things fun.

-Drip Pop makes craft popsicle’s, and scrolling through their website gives you the visual sensation that you’re unwrapping one of their popsicle’s on a hot summer day.
-Vibrant images flash in the background, and at the center of the page is the company’s simple black and white logo.
+Drip Pop makes craft popsicles, and scrolling through their website gives you the visual sensation that you’re unwrapping one of their popsicles on a hot summer day.
+Vibrant images flash in the background, and at the centre of the page is the company’s simple black-and-white logo.
 Scrolling down reveals a carousel of popsicle photos that will seduce you into clicking that “Where to Buy” button.

 Ceremony Coffee Roasters

 Ceremony Coffee Roasters has a simple, elegant website that allows their custom roasts to shine.
 They have a minimalistic menu at the top of their website and a slideshow that displays their coffee offerings.
 Their “Taste by Color” block tracks your cursor movement and leaves a darker trail in the wake of your movement.

 Mercedes-Benz is one of the largest brands currently running its website through the WordPress platform.
 Their home page tugs at the heartstrings with a line drawing of a small boy clutching a pencil and staring up at a Mercedes-Benz car.
 This rotates through with images of powerful sports cars hugging mountain road curves and LED headlights shining out of a dark garage.